Sp1c4/sp1c4.github.io/index.md

 ## Research Interest

 I have some experience on FPGA and SoC design.
-Interest in designing hardware lead my continuous learning and exploration on general architecture.
+Interest in hardware designing lead my continuous learning and exploration in hardware architecture.
 My future research will focus on **computer architecture**.

 ## Publications